-When it comes to Nutrition in your Garden, choose your plants wisely.
+When it comes to nutrition in the garden, choose your plants wisely.
 Is the high cost of food a concern?
 Is ready availability a thought?
 Do you consider nutrition when you plant your garden?
 How do you choose?

 Recently, I have read numerous posts on the severe weather we have had across this country.
 Due to the high volume of rain, there are many farmers who are either late getting crops in, or were just unable to plant at all.
 This led to questions on whether or not our food prices will go up in 2020.